bfritscher/cours-ptw-slides/zero_to_hero_angular.md

 First task:
 - Create a form to add a new movie to a list of movies
 - display the list of movies
-- be able to delete a movie from the lsit
+- be able to delete a movie from the list

 ![](images/movie_01.png)

 # Theory